 All County Directors of Education

-RE: RELEASE OF FUNDS TO JUNIOR SECONDARY SCHOOLS FOR TERM II 2023
+RELEASE OF FSE FUNDS TO JSS FOR FIRST TERM -2023

-The Ministry of Education has released Free Secondary Education (FSE) funds for Junior Secondary Schools (JSSs) to cover second term of 2023.
+The Ministry of Education has released Free Secondary Education (FSE) funds for Junior Secondary Schools (JSSs).

 1.0 Vote head Breakdown